PaulBerger56/Avengers-Spring2023/IslandOdyssey/README.txt

 This text file keeps all information about the different items that are present in the game.
 There's four different types of items which are interactable, consumable, combatItem, and collectible.
 Interactable, combatItem, and collectible have 4 variables to be parsed, while consumable has 5.

 Interactable: An interactable item is one where the player can put input to have a specific command.
 There's only one item like this it's phone, and it's there to finish the game.
+Format for this item is <type>~<name>~<description>~<roomNumber>.
 CombatItem: These are items specifically used when the player is in a battle with a monster.
 Most of them will be a monster's weakness which will kill it instantly.
+Format for this item is <type>~<name>~<description>~<roomNumber>.
 Collectible: Items in which there are multiple of them of the same item which leads for a specific purpose within the game.
 In the game the collectible items are the phone numbers which will be used once the player encounters the phone.
+Format for this item is <type>~<name>~<description>~<roomNumber>.
 Consumable: Consumable items are one's where there is immediate effect once the player uses it.
 Like the coconut item will increase a player's health by 100 health points.
+Format for this item is <type>~<name>~<description>~<roomNumber>~<healthPoints>.

 <type>
 This is an item object variable to help separate which type of item will be implemented in the game.